 Taking on odd jobs

-While you are in college, the majority of your time is undoubtedly going to be spent on your academics.
+While you are in college, the majority of your time is undoubtedly going to waste on your academics.
 This would leave very little time for working, doing jobs that have flexible hours more suitable.
-However, getting flexible hours is a difficult task, especially in places where your presence is required at all times.
+However, getting flexible hours is a difficult task, especially in places where your presence is necessary at all times.
 The important bit here is to go for work that fits well enough in your schedule.
 Although your schedule is going to get cramped this way, it is something you must be willing to do in any case.
 If you feel that a single job isn’t paying enough, it is possible to fit other jobs into the same slot as well.
 Just be sure to schedule appropriately, and give time to your studies as well.

 If you already possess some skill in a field, it is possible for you to earn money by providing those services by yourself.
 While you may think that getting an office-based job for the same position might be a good idea, especially when you compare financial security and workflow, freelancing allows you to have control over your earnings.
 There are also some learning opportunities in freelancing that are invaluable for a college student at this age.
-As it is believed that the best time to be learning anything is while you’re young, having a freelance job while in college is a huge advantage.
+As it is a belief that the best time to be learning anything is while you’re young, having a freelance job while in college is a huge advantage.

 For instance, if you believe that written English is your strong suit, then it is possible to provide your own editing and proofreading services.
 College students receive dozens of assignments throughout their academic year, and some simply lack time to correct it themselves.
 The stress of education, paired with hectic college life, doesn’t allow students to handle all aspects of their tasks themselves.
 Similarly, professionals simply don’t have the time to be editing their documents themselves, and instead, opt for Business Proposal Editing Services to handle their worries for them.
 The result is a well-edited document, which holds its own among other papers.